sirrodgepodge/morgan-body/README.md

 <img width="796" src="https://user-images.githubusercontent.com/53915302/90952129-712da980-e461-11ea-90d6-8223acb2e07a.png">

-You just need disable the colors with the noColors property.
+You just need disable the colors with the `noColors` property in options.

 ### Multiple instances of MorganBody